compBiophyMete/Data-Analytics-Portfolio/Portfolio Example Project-8: Investigation of Employees in Coffeeshops using SQL/README.md

 **Result:**

-By executing these queries, a comprehensive understanding of employee data, supplier details, and coffeeshop information were obtained, which would facilitate informed decision-making and analysis in the context of the provided database.
+By executing these queries, a comprehensive understanding of employee data, supplier details, and coffeeshop information was obtained, which would facilitate informed decision-making and analysis in the context of the provided database.

 PS: This project was adopted from the SQL Database Course: Beginner to Intermediate delivered by Mo Chen.